sergodeeva/sergodeeva.github.io/_posts/2018-12-11-failed-to-get-freelance-programmer-job.md

 I was really angry at first.
 I thought, how can you judge my ability to code if you never even saw my code?
 There was no real coding test, just multiple choice theory test which I passed.
 My colleague laughed at me, said I should have written some made-up employment history, and also should have mentioned more technologies in self-description.

 So the whole evening I felt some bitterness inside, but now calmed down.
 First of all, there are already too many freelance programmers in Upwork much more skillful than me, why would Upwork want even more programmers?
 Secondly, it was only a single attempt, still can try again.
 Lastly, I remembered stories of my talented friends/colleages who were rejected for jobs.
 Even thought of Jack Ma who did not get waiter's job in KFC.
-After that completely calmed down, no reason to be upset at all!
+After that completely calmed down, no reason to be upset at all :)